root4ever20/informaton_gathering.sh/README.md

 Hello everybody
-this script is for professonal iformation gathering first add your target ip,then add the website name,and finally add domain name for your target websit this script contains
+this script is for professonal information gathering first add your target ip,then add the website name,and finally add domain name for your target websit this script contains
 1-Curl